sharmaut/RAG-Summarizer/README.md

 ## Description

-Navigating medical literature can be daunting for patients and even for healthcare professionals looking for quick summaries.
-This application bridges that gap by providing a simple interface to query complex medical topics.
+This application provides a simple interface to query complex medical topics.
 The backend pipeline uses Playwright to scrape up-to-date documents, which are then indexed in a PostgreSQL database.
 When a user submits a query, a Hugging Face RAG model retrieves the most relevant information and generates a context-aware summary, complete with citations and safety disclaimers.

 ## Key Features